alaraipek/student/_posts/2023-08-31-Calculator.md

 ---
-title: JS Calculator
+title: Calculator
-comments: false
+comments: true
-hide: false
+toc: true
 layout: post
 description: A common way to become familiar with a language is to build a calculator.
 This calculator shows off button with actions.
 permalink: /techtalk/home_style